Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Abstract

 \section{Abstract}

-Rising interest in the use of small aerial vehicles and the feasibility of deploying highly flexible structures require an understanding of how these system may behave when they encounter gusts.
-In this work, we consider the problem of a pitching and plunging airfoil in a periodic transverse gust, and seek to understand the extent to which theoretical predictions of these unsteady effects match numerical simulations.
-A potential-flow model derived from a linear combination of the canonical Sears and Theodorsen problems is proposed to capture the unsteady lift on a thin two-dimensional airfoil in the small-perturbation limit.
-Using 2D large-eddy simulations, we study the performance of a NACA-0012 airfoil across a broad range of pitch, plunge, and gust amplitudes and frequencies, and quantify the amplitude and phase of the unsteady lift.
-Good agreement with the model predictions is found even at relatively high reduced frequencies, while minor deviations are observed when the angle-of-attack amplitudes approach the static flow-separation regime of the airfoil.
-Implications for model improvement and extensions are discussed for the cases in which the ideal-flow theory proves insufficient.
-In sum, the theoretical framework and numerical validation provide predictive capabilities for applications such as gust-load alleviation for increased robustness against fatigue and the optimization of flapping flight in gusty environments for enhanced maneuverability and control authority.
+Many traditional methods for wind turbine design and analysis assume quasi-steady aerodynamics, but atmospheric flows are inherently unsteady and modern turbine blades are susceptible to aeroelastic deformations.
+This study therefore evaluates the effectiveness of simple analytical models for capturing the effects of such unsteady conditions on wind-turbine blades.
+We consider a pitching and plunging airfoil in a periodic transverse gust as an idealization of unsteady loading scenarios on a blade section.
+A potential-flow model derived from a linear combination of canonical problems is proposed to predict the unsteady lift on a two-dimensional airfoil in the small-perturbation limit.
+We then perform high-fidelity two-dimensional numerical simulations of a NACA-0012 airfoil over a range of periodic pitch, plunge, and gust disturbances, and quantify the amplitude and phase of the unsteady lift response.
+Good agreement with the model predictions is found for low to moderate forcing amplitudes and frequencies, while deviations are observed when the angle-of-attack amplitudes approach the static flow-separation limit of the airfoil.
+Potential explanations are given for the cases in which the ideal-flow theory proves insufficient.
+This theoretical framework and numerical evaluation motivate the inclusion of unsteady flow models in design and simulation tools in order to increase the robustness and operational lifespans of wind turbine blades in real flow conditions.